Patty Nolan on Bike Lanes

 Despite bringing some important positive changes to our city, bike lanes present some challenges and have become incredibly polarizing.
 That’s a problem because solutions grounded in single, polarized perspectives lead to unsatisfactory outcomes when they leave out groups of people and their concerns.
 The City Council needs to consider all of our citizens and all of their needs in its decision-making.
 Good design and decision-making take commitment, inclusion, mutual respect, listening, and hard work.
 And in this process, we – the city – failed.
 We did not communicate well, were not fully transparent, and implemented poorly in many respects.
 Recent improvements in inclusive outreach for which I advocated are welcome, and I will ensure they continue.
 And we should celebrate the fact that, after initial problems and some meaningful remediations, many bike lane installations are working well.
 Change is always hard, but it doesn’t have to be polarizing.
 Safety for cyclists need not be at odds with respect for pedestrians, drivers, people with limited mobility, and our businesses.

 Cambridge needs to be safe for bicyclists.
 That will require separated bike lanes along main arteries of travel.
 And the lanes need to form a network across the city, or cyclists who are not confident or strong won’t use them.
 We provide that for cars and pedestrians; now we are doing it for bicycles.
-Our city must be one that changes and adapts, following best practice.
-Just two generations ago, cars didn’t dominate – streetcars were everywhere.
 Today we need to adjust the allocation of our public ways more equitably.

-I’d like to acknowledge an important point: Many, even most, of us – pedestrians, cyclists and drivers – fail to follow the rules of the road at times.
+I acknowledge the uncomfortable truth: Many, even most, of us – pedestrians, cyclists and drivers – fail to follow the rules of the road at times.
 It’s dangerous and it leads to hard feelings.
 All of us need to follow the rules.
 Period.
 And enforcement will get us only so far.
 We need a cultural shift where all honor the rules of the road.
 When we do, conflicts and stress will decrease and safety will improve.

 It’s the job of advocates to promote their positions.
-But a councilor’s job is to acknowledge and consider all constituents then facilitate solutions that lead to outcomes that best serve the city as a whole.
+A councilor’s job is to acknowledge and consider all constituents then facilitate solutions that lead to outcomes that best serve the city as a whole.

 The actions I’ve taken demonstrate my commitment to all stakeholders in the development of our bike lane network:

-• I voted for, and am not walking away from, the Cycling Safety Ordinance.
+• I voted for and support the Cycling Safety Ordinance.
 My vision for Cambridge is to transition (like Montreal, Paris, and dozens of US cities, too) to a new normal where bike lanes are numerous and drivers, cyclists and pedestrians share well-designed road systems and treat each other with care and respect.

 Together, my actions demonstrate a nuanced, thoughtful, approach that considers and is responsive to ALL stakeholders and is backed by solid research and analysis.